top of page

 Why So Many Adults Think They "Lost" It

-As we grow older, imagination is slowly traded for practicality, and exploration gives way to efficiency.
-We learn to prioritize what’s useful, measurable, and productive and to be cautious with anything that doesn’t clearly lead somewhere.
+As we grow older, imagination is slowly traded for practicality.
+Exploration gives way to efficiency.
+We learn to prioritize what’s useful, measurable, and productive.
+We become cautious with anything that doesn’t clearly lead somewhere.

 Add comparison to the mix, and creativity becomes something we evaluate before we ever engage with it.
 We start asking whether we’re good enough, talented enough, or “creative enough” before we’ve even begun.
 Eventually, many of us stop altogether—not because creativity is gone, but because it no longer feels safe or accessible.